cwi-dis/cwipc/readme.md

 ### Windows

+Building on Windows is best done with _Visual Studio Code_ because it will help you install most of the other requirements for development (cmake, git, etc).

+Install the following:

+- Python, from <https://www.python.org/downloads>.
+3.11 is preferred, as of this writing (March 2024).
+	- Note: you should install Python *"For All Users"*.
+	- Note: You should install into a writeable directory, such as `C:/Python39` otherwise you will have to use _Run as Administrator_ for various build steps.
+- Visual Studio Code, from <https://code.visualstudio.com>
+- In VSCode, install:
+	- C/C++ Tools and Extension Pack
+	- CMake and CMake Tools
+	- Python, Pylance and Python Debugger

+#### Windows without vscode

 There are a few things you need to install before building from source on Windows:

 - Visual Studio.
 Community Edition 2022 is known to work, but probably anything after 2019 will work.